lightmaster/WX-HWS/CHARTS_STATISTICS_GUIDE.md

-# HOW TO USE THE WEEWX ARCHIVE DATABASE TO GENERATE THE POP-UP CanvasJS CHARTS.
+# HOW TO USE THE WeeWX ARCHIVE DATABASE TO GENERATE THE POP-UP CanvasJS CHARTS.

 * Please familiarise yourself with the location of your weewx.conf and default skins folder (Standard or for WeeWX 3.9.1 or later Seasons)
 * Open the skin.conf file and find the '[CheetahGenerator]' section.